hudikhq/hoodik/README.md

 ## Features

-- **End-to-end encryption** — files are encrypted in the browser before upload and decrypted after download using a hybrid X25519 + AEGIS-128L scheme (RSA on legacy accounts)
+- **End-to-end encryption** — files are encrypted in the browser with AEGIS-128L before upload and decrypted after download; file keys are wrapped with a quantum-resistant X25519 + ML-KEM-768 hybrid (RSA on legacy accounts)
 - **Secure search** — file metadata is tokenized and hashed so the server can match search queries without storing plaintext names
 - **Encrypted notes** — create and edit rich markdown notes with a WYSIWYG editor; content is encrypted, auto-saved, and searchable just like uploaded files
 - **Public sharing links** — share files via a link; the recipient decrypts everything in their browser with the key in the URL fragment, and the server never decrypts a public link